baihuqian/baihuqian.github.io/_posts/HomeNetworking/2020-06-06-secure-home-networking-iot-automation-with-home-assistant.md

 # Install on Synology NAS
 Synology NAS supports Docker with a nice UI.
 Home Assistant provides [a comprehensive guide on setting it up on Synology NAS](https://www.home-assistant.io/docs/installation/docker/#synology-nas).
 I find it painless to set up.

+Home Assistant's `stable` image is updated very frequently.
+To avoid manually updating them, you can [run a docker container to automate the update process]({{ site.baseurl }}{% link _posts/2021-01-30-automate-docker-container-updates-on-synology-nas.md %}).

 # Check Configuration
 Home Assistant UI is useful but sometimes limited.
 Sometimes its configuration file, located in `/home/ubuntu/home-assitant/config`, must be manually edited.
 The following command can verify the integrity of the configuration files after editing.